Woodfield Grange uses the power of technology for virtual church service

 On the first Thursday of each month, Rev’d Ian Sparks of St Thomas’ Church in Greetland comes into the home with parishioners to conduct a special service for Residents.

-However, due to the current health restrictions on visiting care homes, Rev’d Ian couldn’t make his usual appointment, so staff decided to improvise.
+However, due to the current restrictions on visiting care homes, Rev’d Ian couldn’t make his usual appointment, so staff decided to improvise.

 When Residents congregated to worship together, they were handed print-outs for the service’s hymns.
 Then, using the power of Alexa, each hymn was played to the Residents, who thoroughly enjoyed singing along.